adjust/android_sdk/README.md

 You can use the Adjust SDK to recognize users whose devices had your app preinstalled during manufacturing.
 Adjust offers two solutions: one which uses the system payload, and one which uses a default tracker.

 In general, we recommend using the system payload solution.
 However, there are certain use cases which may require the tracker.
-[Visit our Help Center](https://help.adjust.com/en/article/pre-install-tracking) to find out about Adjust's preinstall partners and their integrations.
+First check the available [implementation methods](https://help.adjust.com/en/article/pre-install-tracking#Implementation_methods) and your preinstall partner’s preferred method.
 If you are unsure which solution to implement, reach out to integration@adjust.com

 #### Use the system payload